 The short story with Puffy is that it’s just a safe pick.
 There’s nothing overly unique about this mattress (aside from its washable cover), but it is comfortable and it will be a nice mattress for a lot of teenagers.

 Nolah is one of those mattresses that’s immediately comfortable.
 While it uses a blend of various foams, overall, Nolah feels like an airy memory foam.
 There’s no stuck-in-the-mud feeling, but the bed does sink in and contours to your body nicely.

 At a medium on our firmness scale, GhostBed is suitable for all sleeper types, including back, stomach, side, and even combination sleepers.
-Like Puffy, we see GhostBed as being a safe pick, especially if your teen is under 250 lb.
-Essentially, if your teen does not play O-Line or D-Line in football, you should be safe with GhostBed.
+Like Puffy, we see GhostBed as being a safe pick, especially if your teenager is under 250 lb.

 We have plenty of good things to say about GhostBed, including the fact that it uses a strip of latex foam which is something that you won’t see on a lot of sub-$1,000 mattresses.
 The bed offers pressure relief in the middle layers, but that top layer of latex is quicker to respond and a bit firmer.
 This is the reason that we say the bed has a mixed foam feel.

 GhostBed is great if you’re looking for a bed that has the pressure relieving qualities of a memory foam bed, and the durability factor of a latex foam mattress.
 The GhostBed is also ideal for teenagers who do a lot of tossing and turning at night, because it’s more responsive than a memory foam mattress.
 We also don’t hate the price!